 - The daily boss / wildebeast / can give you 4 gems per week (2 each on day 4 and day 7 of his rewards).
-If you miss a day his counter resets though - so if you're on day 3 and skip a day, he goes back to day 1.
-He spawns at midnight local time.
-If it is after midnight and you have not seen him yet, kill a boss to make his icon appear.
+He is available to fight at midnight local time.

 - Tournaments give gem rewards if you place at least 150th (out of 200) in the tournament, ranging from 1 gem up to 12 gems for first place.
 Tournaments happen on Wednesday and Saturday starting at midnight GMT.

 - Watching 100 advertisements will earn you a gem.
 Look under your Achievements to collect it.
 If you are not getting ads and you think you should be, reset your game.

 - Flitter (the blue butterfly) has a 5% chance of dropping you a gem if you have the Treasure Butterfly gene.
 Flitter can appear during any butterfly wave, but once he appears you will not see him again for at least 10 minutes.
 Having both butterfly mutations (Viridian Pincers and Red Devil Walkers) will maximize your chances to see Flitter.

 - Gems are selected from the entire field of 30 gems, not just within a specific colour.

 - There is a cap on the number of any single gem that you can have.
 This is the game not being sadistic and allowing infinite growth of one gem and never ever filling up your sets.

 - The cap per gem is equal to your (Next Full Set) times 3.
 Meaning if you have 0 full sets, your stack cap is 3.
 For 1 full set, the cap is 6, etc.